Ryan Francis Garko

 For 2011, Ryan signed with the Samsung Lions.
 Hitting 6th on Opening Day, he was 0 for 3 with a walk in a 6-2 win over the KIA Tigers.
 He came back to the U.S. in 2012, first signing with the Long Island Ducks of the independent Atlantic League.
 He hit .450 with an OPS of 1.219 in 16 games, raising the interest of big league teams once again.
 He signed with the Tampa Bay Rays, who assigned him to the AA Montgomery Biscuits.
 He hit pretty well, with a line of .297/.386/.441 in 61 games, predominantly as a DH.
 The Colorado Rockies gave him a shot before the 2013 season, but he failed to impress in spring training, and when he was let go in March, he decided to retire.

 He became manager of the AA Tulsa Drillers, in the Los Angeles Dodgers organization in 2016.
 He was named coach of the University of the Pacific for the 2018 season.
-He was 45-55 in two seasons then resigned to join the Los Angeles Angels' staff in 2020 with the title of assistant coach.
+He was 45-55 in two seasons then resigned to join the Los Angeles Angels' staff in 2020 with the title of assistant coach, staying until the end of the 2021 season.

 - 20-Home Run Seasons: 1 (2007)